Dubai luxury housing firm seeks $500 million in London listing

-DUBAI Dubai luxury housing developer DAMAC Properties said it plans to raise as much as $500 million from an initial public share offer in London, betting on a recovery in a property market that crashed four years ago.
+DUBAI Dubai luxury housing developer DAMAC Properties said it plans to raise as much as $500 million (313 million pounds) from an initial public share offer in London, betting on a recovery in a property market that crashed four years ago.

 If successful, DAMAC would be the first Dubai real estate firm to go public since then.